samirdamle/use-hot-keys/README.md

 const Example = () => {
     const { keyState } = useKeys([
-        // adds keyState for '/' when focus is on body, ignores typing in an input field {
+        // adds hot key for '/' when focus is on body, ignores typing in an input field {
             key: '/',
-            // callback to be called only when this keyState '/' is pressed
+            // callback to be called only when this hot key '/' is pressed
             onKey: () => {
                 console.log('%c onKey() called for / ', 'color: yellow')
             },
         },
-        // adds keyState for '>' that also works in input fields {
+        // adds hot key for '>' that also works in input fields {
             key: '>',
             includeFormElements: true,
         },
-        // adds keyState for 'Ctrl+x' when focus is on body, ignores typing in an input field {
+        // adds hot key for 'Ctrl+x' when focus is on body, ignores typing in an input field {
             key: 'x',
             ctrlKey: true,
         },
-        // adds keyState for 'Ctrl+Shift+1' that also works in input fields {
+        // adds hot key for 'Ctrl+Shift+1' that also works in input fields {
             key: '1',
             includeFormElements: true,